-Hebrew baby names used widely in the modern world include Noah, Isabella, Elizabeth, Sarah, Asher, Elijah, Jacob, Leah, James, John, Michael, Mary, and Eva.
+Hebrew names used widely in the modern world include Noah, Isabella, Elizabeth, Sarah, Asher, Elijah, Jacob, Leah, James, John, Michael, Mary, and Eva.

 Along with Isabella, Hebrew names in the US Top 200 for girls include Ariel, Delilah, Eliana, Eva, Maya, and Naomi.
 For boys, Hebrew names in the US Top 100 include Asher, Elijah, Jacob, Levi, and Noah.
 In Israel, popular names include Tamar, Shira, Uri, and Noam.